w3nest/mkdocs-ts/mkdocs-ts-doc/assets/tutorials.notebook.import.md

 </note>

 <note level="hint">
 Interested in trying the local py-youwol server?
 * Run `pipx run youwol`.
 * Reload this
 <a href="http://localhost:2000/applications/@youwol/mkdocs-ts-doc/latest?nav=/tutorials/notebook/import.python-modules"
 target="_blank">page</a>.

+⚠️ Not yet available for Windows hosts.
+We are working on it...

 Refer to the py-youwol
 <a href="https://platform.youwol.com/applications/@youwol/py-youwol-doc/0.1.10-wip?nav=/how-to/install-youwol"